 Geshe-la made a parallel to the Christian denominations.
 He said that we in the west are more familiar with the sectarian approach to one religion.
 Also, the answer which was true in old Tibet is true now.
 If one claims to be “all inclusive” then they are probably jeopardizing their ability to receive financial support from politicians and rich laity who don’t want all-inclusive.
 It is far easier to get supported if you are selling a certain product in a certain way that speaks to certain people.
 Think of the great financial support thrust upon the common Christian denominations by people regardless of their ability to give.

 I refer back to my earlier discussion about disciples being drawn to the “people, not the practice.”
-It is human nature to feel less or more inspired by individuals, depending on shared values, intellect, vocabulary, region, and other commonalities.
+It is human nature to feel more or less inspired by individuals, depending on shared values, intellect, vocabulary, region, and other commonalities.
 If a person feels a direct link with a teacher, they are also likely to receive the teachings on a deeper level, thus bearing more spiritual fruit and realization, than if they were to take teachings from someone they felt little or no connection to.

 Rime as an Intra-and Inter-faith Approach